Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Each of these actions causes different (predictable) RNG jumps and the tool combines them to calculate the shortest path.

-After following the indicated steps, I reach 673 as expected.
+After following the indicated steps, I reach index 673 as expected.

-The TinyMT part is done, so let's switch to our empty side of the bag, and let MT advances on its own.
+The TinyMT part is done, so let's switch to our empty side of the bag and let the game advance MT frames on its own.

 ### Hitting the target Pokemon